 8Calendar year figures from the Statistical Abstract of the United States, 1937.

-9The state and local spending figures came from www.usgovernmentdebt.us, which relies on official sources for its data.
+9The state and local spending figures came from www.usgovernmentdebt.us (now archived) which relies on official sources for its data.

 10To fund the soldiers’ bonuses the government issued bonds worth about $2 billion.
 Most of these were issued in June 1936.
 The June expenditures also included $500 million of bonds that were deposited in the United States Government Life Insurance Fund.
 The remainder were issued in June 1937.

 11This fact leads me to stress at this point that it is actual spending that has to be examined and nothing else and not any fancy constructs designed to rationalise government spending as the cure for recessions.
 Now it is argued that the net government contribution to spending dropped by $3.3 billion dollars and that this contraction was responsible for the 1937-38 crash.
 Unfortunately some people on the net think the preceding figure is the definite amount by which government spending fell: it is nothing of the kind.